adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 </Zoom>

-## Step 4.4 Show error message id the purchase failed
+## Step 4.4 Show error message if purchase failed

-Let's show some alert if the purchase failed.
+If the purchase fails, let's display an alert to the user.

 1. Add an **Informational Dialog** action to the **FALSE** label.
-2. In the **Title** field, add text you want to see as the dialog title, for example, **Purchase Failed**.
+2. In the **Title** field, enter the text you want for the dialog title, such as **Purchase Failed**.
  <Zoom>
     <img src={require('./FF_img/makePurchase-informational.png').default}
     style={{